ericbiewener/vscode-vandelay/README.md

 ### `excludePatterns: Array<string | RegExp>`

 An array of glob patterns and regular expressions that match filepaths which should be excluded from caching.
-Vandelay automatically excludes `node_modules` for JavaScript projects.
+Vandelay automatically handles `node_modules` in a special way for JavaScript projects.

 ### `importGroups: Array<string> (JS) | Array<Array<string>> (PY)`